[Featured Image Description: Book cover for ‘Why Johnny Doesn’t Flap.’ The rest of the images in this post are book covers from the preceding text].

 This is urgent to me and this is why I am desperate to make you understand –

-- Data-based facts and refutations on common myths and stereotypes.
+- Back up statements with data-based facts and refute myths and stereotypes.

-- Negative, pathologizing, and condescending language [Examples: ‘Wheelchair-bound,’ ‘Suffering from autism,’ ‘Handicapable!’]
+- Feature negative, pathologizing, and condescending language [Problematic: ‘Wheelchair-bound,’ ‘Suffering from autism,’ ‘Handicapable!’]

-- Reinforces common myths and stereotypes with gross generalizations.
-[Problematic example: ‘My Friend Has Down Syndrome‘].
+- Reinforce myths and stereotypes about our inadequacies with gross generalizations.
+[Problematic: ‘My Friend Has Down Syndrome,’ ‘All Dogs Have ADHD‘].

 ‘The People You May See‘ boosts the voices of people kids encounter in the real world to dispel myths and create compassion.
 Click here for more images from the book in our exclusive Maker Spotlight with Lisa Koehler.